 - splash of white vinegar

-- First, prepare pot for eggs and make the béchamel.
-For the eggs: Fill a shallow saucepan with two to three inches water and bring to a simmer.
-For the béchamel: In a medium saucepan over medium heat, melt the butter.
+- Then, prepare the béchamel: In a medium saucepan over medium heat, melt the butter.
 Add the onion and a pinch of salt and cook about 5 to 7 minutes or until the onion is soft but has not begun to color.
 Turn the heat to very low, add the flour, and stir to combine it with the onion and butter.
 Continue to cook over low heat until the flour is absorbed, stirring constantly so that it doesn’t brown, about 2 minutes or so.
 Slowly stir in the milk.
 Drop in the bay leaf.